frederiknolte/indirect-response/README.md

-# Interpreting Indirect Answers Using Self-Rationalizing Models
+# Interpreting Indirect Answers Using Self-Rationalizing Models 🤔 ❓

 This repository contains to run the experiments in our paper, `Interpreting Indirect Answers Using Self-Rationalizing Models`, where we finetune T5 [(Raffel et al., 2019)]((https://arxiv.org/abs/1910.10683)) to classify indirect answers and produce rationales which we evaluate with Leakage-Adjusted Simulatability [Hase et al., 2020](https://www.aclweb.org/anthology/2020.findings-emnlp.390.pdf) and human judgments of plausibility, faithfulness, and quality.

 We wrote this paper for the Spring 2021 edition of the University of Amsterdam MSc Artificial Intelligence course, [Computational Dialogue Modelling](https://cl-illc.github.io/cdm/).

-## Authors
+## 📖 Authors

 1. [Yun Li](https://github.com/MotherOfUnicorns)
 2. [Michael Neely](https://github.com/michaeljneely/)
 3. [Frederik Nolte](https://github.com/frederiknolte)

-## Method
+## 👩‍🔬 Method

 The Circa dataset [(Louis et al., 2020)](https://www.aclweb.org/anthology/2020.emnlp-main.601/) of (question, indirect answer) pairs does not come with human-provided rationales.
 To teach our T5 model to rationalize (generate a natural language explanation) its predictions on the Circa dataset, we employ a mixture task with data from two datasets that do contain such rationales.

-We finetune a [pretrained T5-Large](https://console.cloud.google.com/storage/browser/t5-data/pretrained_models) model on a mixture of data from the Circa, e-SNLI [(Camburu et al., 2018)](https://papers.nips.cc/paper/2018/hash/4c7a167bb329bd92580a99ce422d6fa6-Abstract.html) and Cos-E [Rajani et al., 2019](https://www.aclweb.org/anthology/P19-1487/) datasets.
+We finetune a [pretrained T5-Large](https://console.cloud.google.com/storage/browser/t5-data/pretrained_models) model on a mixture of data from the Circa, e-SNLI [(Camburu et al., 2018)](https://papers.nips.cc/paper/2018/hash/4c7a167bb329bd92580a99ce422d6fa6-Abstract.html) and Cos-E [(Rajani et al., 2019)](https://www.aclweb.org/anthology/P19-1487/) datasets.
 During the finetuning process we ask our T5 model to predict one of four labels in a Natural Language Inference style task.
 We also ask of our T5 model to rationalize some of its predictions on the e-SNLI and Cos-E datasets.
 Supervised rationale generation is possible for the latter two datasets, since they contain reference rationales.

 We then evaluate our finetuned T5 by asking it to both predict and rationalize instances from a held out Circa test set.
 We measure predictive power with accuracy.
 We measure rationale quality with the Leakage-Adjusted Simulatibilty metric as well as with human annotations of quality with a Mechanical Turk survey.